Project Management Basics

 2. Motivation Hazards.

 Some people are way too negative.
-You know this kind of team members, they always have a reason why it won’t work.
+You know this kind of team member, they always have a reason why it won’t work.
 They have a direct impact on the motivation of others.

 3. Poor Motivation.

 Yes, it is different from the previous point.
 Some people are just demotivated by the current factors.
-So, quite often it is something that you can fix.
-But you need to be on a lookout for a pattern here.
+So, quite often, it is something that you can fix.
+But you need to be on the lookout for a pattern here.

 4. Sabotage.